More Miles Per Hour

 More Miles Per Hour was the fourth solo album released by John Miles in 1979.
-As with Zaragon, the album didn't manage to crack the top 40 in the U.K and the singles from the album failed to chart.
+As with Zaragon, the album didn't crack the U.K. top 40, and its singles failed to chart.

 For this album, Miles reunited with producer Alan Parsons and orchestral arranger Andrew Powell, with whom he also collaborated on Rebel.

-For the first time, Miles played some of tracks ("Can't Keep a Good Man Down" and "We All Fall Down") before the album was released at the Great British Music Festival in Wembley in December 1978.
+For the first time, Miles played some of the tracks ("Can't Keep a Good Man Down" and "We All Fall Down") before their release at the Great British Music Festival in Wembley in December 1978.

-For the cover, Miles wanted a picture of himself as a pilot in front of a Concorde, but British Airports in London denied permission so Miles had to fly to New York to do the shoot.
+For the cover, Miles wanted a picture of himself as a pilot in front of a Concorde, but British Airports in London denied permission, so Miles had to fly to New York to do the shoot.

 In 2008, the album was reissued with new liner notes and bonus tracks.